 There was no instant cashflow boost, it didn’t inch us towards product / market fit like I expected it to, and my average commission per policy has only increased by £5.

 What Went Wrong?

 A number of factors can contribute to an underwhelming launch.
 My first assumption is that I did a terrible job marketing it.
 Here are the tactics I used to spread the word.

-- Two blog posts; one with an overview of features and the other with real stories from the insurer
+- Two blog posts; one with an overview of features and the other with real stories of how it has helped freelancers

 - Corresponding social media posts via Instagram, Facebook and Twitter to promote the blog posts

 - Daily tweets highlighting each feature of the policy

 - Email sent to mailing list with 200 customers opted in

 - Personal outreach.
 I contacted existing customers individually